 Top AWS Interview Questions and Answers

-We have divided the curated list of AWS interview questions into three different levels, namely Basic, Intermediate, and Advanced.
+We have divided the curated list of AWS interview questions into three different levels, namely basic AWS interview questions, intermediate AWS interview questions, and advanced AWS interview questions.
+Let's start with the most basic AWS interview questions:

 Basic-Level AWS Interview Questions